jrieksta/jrieksta.github.io/_pages/index.md

 I am a biologist with keen interest in understanding how ecosystems function and respond to various stressors at high altitude and latitude ecosystems, and how climate change affect these responses.

-More specifically, how changes in climate and biotic stresses affect plant chemistry, genetics, and functional traits, and what implications these changes might have on ecosystem functioning.
+More specifically, how changes in climate and biotic stresses affect plant volatilomes, genetics, and functional traits, and what implications these changes might have on ecosystem functioning.

 I have conducted extensive field campaigns in Greenland, Northern Fennoscandia, and Rocky Mountains.
 I am also interested in bioinformatics, programming, and application of data science tools in biology.